 Embarking on a marathon-worthy plane ride doesn’t mean you have to feel worse for wear when you arrive at your destination.
 Here are a few simple airplane beauty tips and carry-on suggestions which will have you feeling fresh and ready to start your adventure as soon as you touch down.
 Learn how to look good after a long haul flight!

-How to Look Good After a Long Haul Flight
+Look Good After a Long Flight with These Airplane Beauty Tips

-Set the tone for your airplane beauty routine with this first step: prior to leaving for the airport, use a hydrating and nourishing cleanser and moisturizer, and then limit your makeup to concealer, tinted lip balm and a swipe of mascara.
+Set the tone for your airplane beauty routine with this first step and airplane beauty tip: prior to leaving for the airport, use a hydrating and nourishing cleanser and moisturizer, and then limit your makeup to concealer, tinted lip balm and a swipe of mascara.

 Minimal makeup means you still look polished but your skin will feel for fresher for longer onboard.